Child care challenges: What if my child is bossy?

 Do you sometimes think your child has a burning desire to be in charge of the world because the bossy behavior never stops?
-Does your son boss around everyone from you to his friends to the family dog, issuing instructions and wagging that little finger?
-Have you been embarrassed when his bossy behavior at the park made the other moms or nannies raise their eyebrows?
+Does your child boss around everyone from you to their friends to the family dog, issuing instructions and wagging that little finger?
+Have you been embarrassed when their bossy behavior at the park makes the other parents raise their eyebrows?

 Are you destined to raise the next Napoleon?

-Bossiness isn't always a bad thing -- it's even the base of some excellent leadership skills if it's harnessed correctly.
-But parenting a bossy little one is exasperating, so we asked experts Dr. Barbara Weinberg, a child psychologist in Wellesley, Mass., and Dr. Claudia Gold, author of "Keeping Your Child in Mind," for some advice.
+Bossiness isn't always a bad thing — it's even the base of some excellent leadership skills if it's harnessed correctly.
+But parenting a bossy little one is exasperating, so we asked experts Barbara Weinberg, MEd, EdD, child psychologist in Wellesley, Massachusetts, and Dr. Claudia Gold, MD, author of "Keeping Your Child in Mind," for some advice.

 Leave a comment